Community Engagement FAQs

-Is Community Service a requirement at Phillips Academy?
+Is Community Engagement a requirement at Phillips Academy?

-The Community Service Program at Philips Academy is intentionally voluntary.
-Participants choose their projects and their time commitments.
-To help volunteers make these choices, information is available from any of the student coordinators and community service staff.
-Students who are involved in other extracurricular activities must make sure those commitments will not interfere with full involvement in their community service project.
-Phillips Academy students choose to participate in a range of community service projects.
-Over the course of their Phillips Academy careers approximately 80% of students participate in one of over 30 programs.
-Every term between 300-400 students participate in community service programs.
+The Community Engagement Program at Philips Academy is intentionally voluntary.
+Participants choose their projects and their time commitments, and to help volunteers make these choices, information is available from any of the student coordinators and community engagement staff.
+Students who are involved in other extracurricular activities must make sure those commitments will not interfere with full involvement in their community engagement project.

 How do I sign up to participate?

-Each term students have the opportunity to sign up for community service programs.
+Each term students have the opportunity to sign up for community engagement programs.
 Sign-ups take place over 2-3 days during the first week of the term.
-Students can choose from a variety of projects ranging from one-time events to weekly projects.
-Incoming students receive information about fall sign-ups during orientation.
+To advertise sign-ups, the Community Engagement Office posts information about sign-ups on PANet and will send out an email to all students at the start of every term.

 I’m really busy!
 How do I fit community service into my schedule?